aiidateam/aiida-core/docs/source/howto/data.rst

 Groups in AiiDA are inherently "flat", in that groups may only contain nodes and not other groups.
 However it is possible to construct *virtual* group hierarchies based on delimited group labels using the `GroupPath` utility.

-`GroupPath` is designed to work in much the same way as python's `pathlib.Path`, whereby paths are denoted by forward slash characters '/' in group labels.
+`GroupPath` is designed to work in much the same way as Python's `pathlib.Path`, whereby paths are denoted by forward slash characters '/' in group labels.
 For example say we have the groups:

 .. code-block:: console